 |Do my users have Calling Plans licenses?||To buy and assign licenses, see Step 2: Buy and assign licenses.|

 |Do my users each have a direct inward dial (DID) phone number?||To get phone numbers, see Step 3: Get phone numbers.|

 Transfer phone numbers to Microsoft 365 or Office 365

 It's easy to transfer your phone numbers from your current service provider to Teams.
 After you port your phone numbers to Teams, Microsoft will become your service provider and will bill you for those phone numbers.
 For more information, see Transfer phone numbers to Teams.

 Phone numbers and emergency locations

-With Calling Plans in Office 365, every user in your organization needs to have a unique direct inward dial (DID) phone number and a corresponding validated emergency address.
+With Calling Plans in Microsoft 365 or Office 365, every user in your organization needs to have a unique direct inward dial (DID) phone number and a corresponding validated emergency address.
 You can also specify an emergency location within the emergency address (for example, an office number or floor number).

 |How detailed do I want the emergency address and location information to be?||For more information, see What are emergency locations, addresses, and call routing?.|

 By default, all outbound calls use the assigned phone number as calling identity (caller ID).
 The recipient of the call can quickly identify the caller and decide whether to accept or reject the call.